MeaningOfLights/FS2020-flight_model.cfg-custom-files/README.md

 4. Again go to top Developer mode (black) menu and select aircraft menu and click "Aircraft editor".

-5. Now press select the "aircraft" menu and then press "resync"
+5. Now press select the "aircraft" menu and then press "resync".

 6. Un-pause the sim.